Pulsar G12KBN - 9500/12000W Dual Fuel Generator With Electric Start

 Zoom on the Pulsar G12KBN

-In short, the Pulsar G12KBN is a powerful portable generator adequately designed for:
+In a nutshell, the Pulsar G12KBN is a powerful portable generator mostly geared towards:

 Power & Run Time

-With its dual-fuel technology, the Pulsar G12KBN delivers 120/240V, and offers power and flexibility.
-Running on gasoline, it boasts a running wattage of 9,500W and a peak wattage of 12,000W.
-When powered by propane, it delivers 8,550 running watts and 10,800 peak watts.
+With its dual-fuel technology, the powerful and versatile Pulsar G12KBN provides an output of 120/240V.
+While gasoline-powered, it gives a running wattage of 9,500W along with a peak wattage of 12,000W.
+While propane-powered, it provides 8,550 rated watts and 10,800 starting watts.

-At a noise rating of 74 dBA (just slightly more noisy than a shower), this generator can be started via a manual recoil starter system, or a simple and elegant electric starter (battery included).
+The generator is rated for a noise of 74 dBA (just slightly more noisy than a shower).
+Its starting mechanisms include a manual recoil starter system and a practical and straightforward electric starter (battery included).

-Regarding its running time, the G12KBN, with a 8 gallons fuel capacity, can operate for around 12 hours at 50% load with a full tank of gasoline (fuel consumption around 0.67 GPH).
-When using propane, it can run for around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH).
+The running time of the G12KBN, with its 8 gallons fuel capacity, can reach around 12 hours at 50% load on a full tank of gasoline (fuel consumption around 0.67 GPH).
+With propane, it can reach around 5 hours (estimation based on a 20 lbs tank - propane consumption around 0.94 GPH).

 Outlets

-Furthermore, it has 1 DC outlet: there's a 12V 8A output with which you may charge your batteries with ease.
+Additionally, it offers 1 DC outlet: there's a 12V 8A output providing easy battery charging capabilities.

 Portability

-With its L28.5 x W21.8 x H22.2 in dimensions, the open frame structure of the Pulsar G12KBN provides stability, simplified maintenance access to components, and better air cooling than enclosed units.
-This type of design is ideal for tough environments and heavy outdoor use.
+Measuring L28.5 x W21.8 x H22.2 in, the classic open frame construction of the Pulsar G12KBN provides stability while enabling convenient maintenance access to components and adequate air cooling.
+The design is ideal for rough environments and demanding outdoor use.

-With a weight of 209 lbs, the generator is still labeled as 'portable,' denoting its ability to be moved, although its heaviness might restrict easy portability.
-However, the constrained maneuverability is addressed with the assistance of its wheel kit (⌀10") and its folding handle, allowing for easy shifting once the generator is placed on the ground.
+Despite its weight of 209 lbs, the generator is considered 'portable,' signifying its capability to be moved, albeit its heaviness may hinder easy transport.
+Despite the restricted maneuverability, its wheel kit (⌀10") and its folding handle provides a solution, allowing for convenient shifting once the generator is positioned on the ground.

 Features

-The control panel of the G12KBN includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.
+The control panel of the G12KBN is equipped with a convenient meter, displaying voltage, frequency, and lifetime hours information, aiding in monitoring its status and activity.

-In addition to this info, a light indicator on the device will signal if the oil level is too low.
+In addition to this info, a light indicator serves to show you when the oil level is too low.

 Product Videos